kaminari14/encryption-web-goat/README.md

 ![diagram](https://github.com/kaminari14/encryption-web-goat/blob/main/POC/diagram.png)

 This repository contains a web application that I use to demonstrate encryption bypass techniques.
-Please go through the Installation and setup steps mentioned below if you want to try it out.
-Skip to the Solutions section below if you are here to find techniques to bypass encryption.
+Please go through the [Installation and setup](#installation-and-setup) steps mentioned below if you want to try it out.
+Skip to the [Solution](#solution) section below if you are here to find techniques to bypass encryption.

 ## Pre-Requisites (Mentioned versions are the ones I have tested with.
 It should work with different versions around the mentioned versions)
 * Python 3.11.5
 * Python Packages - Mentioned in requirements.txt
 * PostgreSQL 15.4

 ## Installation and Setup